 Investing Rating

-Wealthfront is mainly a robo advisor that manages trading in a small selection of ETFs.
-Here are some examples of funds used in its portfolios:
+Wealthfront is mainly a robo-advisor that builds portfolios from a selected group of ETFs.
+Examples of funds used include:

 TickerFund Name